 Amber, amber touch-and-heal, demon chaser, goatweed, hardhay, cammock, penny John, John’s wort, grace of god, rosin rose, and herb-John.

-— Anxiolytic, anti-inflammatory, cooling, analgesic, nerve restorative, lisft spirits, feelings of depression.
+— Anxiolytic, anti-inflammatory, cooling, analgesic, nerve restorative, lifts spirits, feelings of depression.
 Useful for nerve inflammation & pain like neuralgia, sciatica, shingles (topically), nerve damage, wound healing, winter blues/SAD.
+Anti-viral so really useful for low mood following viruses.
 Caution: some evidence to suggest it can interfere with some medication and the efficacy of the hormonal pill – check with someone experienced for therapeutic use.

 All heal, Valerian derived from the Latin verb valere (to be strong, healthy)